allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/172-insufficiencies-in-standards-for-ehr-interoperability/blogarticle.md

 ---
-Title: Insufficiencies in Standards for EHR Interoperability
+Title: "Insufficiencies in Standards for EHR Interoperability"
-SeoTitle: Insufficiencies in Standards for EHR Interoperability
+SeoTitle: "Insufficiencies in Standards for EHR Interoperability"
 Author: mark
 Fullname: Mark Olschesky
 Date: 11/24/2015